 Inner Roads is composed of a group of passionate individuals with experience in clinical therapy, social work, wilderness guiding, logistics and program coordination, and experiential education.
 We are grateful to be supported by an enthusiastic community and as well as many volunteers, with whom our program is made possible.

-Brie Shulman LCPC, WFR
+Brie Shulman LCPC, WFR (she/her)

-Brie has been dedicated to the field of Wilderness Therapy since her first role as a field guide in 2008.
-With her BA in Psychology completed in upstate NY, she moved to Missoula, MT to attain her MA in Clinical Mental Health Counseling from the University of Montana.
-She has worked as both a guide and a licensed individual and family therapist for Missoula's own wilderness therapy program since 2013.
+Brie has been dedicated to the field of Outdoor Behavioral Healthcare since her first role as a field guide in 2008.
+With her BA in Psychology completed in upstate NY, she moved to Missoula, MT, to attain her MA in Clinical Mental Health Counseling from the University of Montana.
+She has worked as both a guide and a licensed individual and family therapist for Missoula's own outdoor therapy program since 2013.

 Brie is passionate about equal access to mental health care, social justice issues, and providing adolescents with access to inspiration.
 In her free time, you'll find Brie at local concerts, playing music and crafting with friends and dogs, and camping even more!